 For more information on pledging to OUnI contact:

-The core values asked of every member of The Order are:
+The core values asked of every member of the Order are:

 Service Self improvement Humility

-professional organizations such as the Association of Professional Chaplains, the College of Pastoral Supervision and Psychotherapy, the American Academy of Religion, A World Alliance of Interfaith Clergy, or the International Conference of Police Chaplains.
+Many clergy members participate in professional organizations such as the Association of Professional Chaplains, the College of Pastoral Supervision and Psychotherapy, A World Alliance of Interfaith Clergy, the American Academy of Religion, and the International Conference of Police Chaplains.